fafalone/WinDevLib/README.md

 ```

 ## Updates

+**Update (v4.8.146):** The Common Controls API set did not conform to the project API standards at all; sometimes even within a single control's definitions.
+Be mindful if you've been using untagged aliases of A/W here.
+Numerous other small bug fixes.
+Many additional APIs.

 **Update (v4.7.144):** Numerous bug fixes, including changing all olepro32.dll APIs to oleaut32, as the former doesn't exist in 64bit Windows and the functions have been exported by the latter since Win2k.
 Also added another large batch of APIs, with a focus on GDI drawing.